“Is your business a ministry or is it a job?” Have you ever thought about that.

-There is no job more spiritual than another.
+There is no job or business more spiritual than another.
 When you follow Christ, you work, rather to get an income or not, YOU ARE IN MINISTRY!

 Colossians 3:23 – 25 (ESV) says, “Whatever you do, work heartily, as for the Lord and not for men, knowing that from the Lord you will receive the inheritance as your reward.
 You are serving the Lord Christ.”

 As always, your thoughts are appreciated, so write comments by clicking on the button below.
-If you don’t receive our biweekly updates, please click here to subscribe.
+If you don’t receive our biweekly updates, please consider subscibing here: Count Me In!

 Which is it: Am I in Ministry, Business or Both?